meilisearch/integration-guides/guides/cypress.md

 ## Motivations

-As browser testing was until now a complex task, we did not add browser testing in our repositories.
+As browser testing was, until now, a complex task, we did not add browser testing in our repositories.

-Today, we are creating more and more untested front-end tools, demos and webpages.
-The absences of tests makes it dangerous to accept any PR, reviews asks for a lot of manual front-end testing and thus merging becomes a overall a unreliable time consuming task.
+Today, we are creating more and more untested front-end tools, demos, and web pages.
+The absence of tests makes it dangerous to accept any PR; reviews ask for a lot of manual front-end testing, and thus merging becomes an overall unreliable, time-consuming task.

-With Cypress, every aspect of front-end testing is made very very simple:
+With Cypress, every aspect of front-end testing is made very simple:

 - Implementation of the testing library
 - Creating and adding tests
-- Adding cypress to the CI
+- Adding Cypress to the CI

 ## How Does Cypress Work

 Cypress runs your tests in all the specified browsers.
-Both in headless mode (without a browser oppening) but also in open mode so you can observe why tests are failing in the browser itself.
+Both in headless mode (without a browser opening) and an open mode so you can observe why tests are failing in the browser itself.

 This is the none-headless mode: